 Our corporate office is in a leased building located in Scottsdale, Arizona.
 The lease expires in March 2014.
+Our new corporate office is also located in Scottsdale, Arizona, with 63,819 square feet and a September 30, 2023 lease expiration.

-We lease an aggregate of approximately 280,000 square feet of office space (of which approximately 65,000 square feet is currently subleased by us to third parties) in our markets for our operating divisions, corporate and executive offices.
+We lease an aggregate of approximately 205,000 square feet of office space (of which approximately 61,000 square feet is currently subleased by us to third parties) in our markets for our operating divisions, corporate and executive offices.